paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-058-export-control-reform.md

 (12) keep the public appropriately apprised of changes in policy, regulations, and procedures established under this subchapter;

-(13) appoint technical advisory committees in accordance with the Federal Advisory Committee Act [5 U.S.C.
-App.];
+(13) appoint technical advisory committees in accordance with the Federal Advisory Committee Act;

 (14) create, as warranted, exceptions to licensing requirements in order to further the objectives of this subchapter;